 Bold.
 Genuine.
 True.

 There are numerous distilleries in Kentucky alone – even more when you include Indiana, Tennessee, and others.
 I can’t speak for all of them, but I can say that when it comes to Wild Turkey one can easily discover barrels of the highest quality with memorable profiles.
-Complexity, maturity, balance, uniqueness … all found with minimal effort.
+Complexity, maturity, balance, uniqueness, all found with minimal effort.
 And perhaps most importantly, they’re brought to you by the longest-tenured distilling team in the world.
 There’s no mystique, tall tales, or smoke and mirrors.
 Distilled, barreled, aged, bottled, and approved by the Russells … that’s it.

-So whether you’re considering an everyday bottle of Wild Turkey Kentucky Spirit or Russell’s Reserve Single Barrel, take comfort that what you’re purchasing is reflective of Jimmy and Eddie Russell’s dedication to craft.
-As for private selection bottlings, know that the Russells – primarily Eddie – oversee each barrel in the program.
+Whether you’re considering an everyday bottle of Wild Turkey Kentucky Spirit or Russell’s Reserve Single Barrel, take comfort that what you’re purchasing is reflective of Jimmy and Eddie Russell’s dedication to craft.
+As for private selection bottles, know that the Russells – primarily Eddie – oversee each barrel in the program.
 That isn’t to say that Eddie gives vendors a short leash.
 To the contrary – he wants individuals and groups to find barrels that speak to them.
 He appreciates profile variance and the thrill of the hunt just as much as a seasoned enthusiast (arguably more).
 Hell, it’s his job.

 Considering this post is a primer, I’ll cut to the chase and touch on each of Wild Turkey’s current single-barrel offerings.
 (I won’t be covering vintage single-barrel releases like Kentucky Legend or Heritage.)
-Veteran bourbon fans, particularly ones who’ve read my book, might find some of this information repetitive.
+Veteran bourbon fans, particularly ones who’ve read my book, American Spirit, might find some of this information repetitive.
 But hey, stick around.
 You never know what’s around the corner!

 Wild Turkey Kentucky Spirit